A couple of indie bands stopping off in Eugene.

 I think four bands is one band too many.
 However, they’re all good bands.
 Novacane and Maci, the two local acts brought in most of the audience.

 Two local, two out-of-towners.
-How do you order the bands?
+How do you order the bands in Eugene?
 This was a textbook example of a lopsided set order.

 In most of the cities I’ve lived, when you go to a show, the order of the bands reflects the “status” of the bands.
 You play last, you are the headliner.
 Easy peasy.